Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 The list of exclude patterns works in the same way as the global, top-level `exclude` option.
 The difference is the global option excludes files and directories from *all* Sigrid capabilities, and the architecture `exclude` option excludes them from Architecture Quality but not from other Sigrid capabilities.
 See the [pattern section](#defining-include-and-exclude-patterns) for more information on writing these patterns.

+### Highlighting undesirable dependencies

+Architecture Quality allows you to mark certain dependencies as "undesirable", meaning they will be shown in red in [the architecture visualization](../capabilities/architecture-quality.md).
+You can indicate undesirable dependencies in the configuration:

+    architecture:
+      enabled: true
+        undesirable_dependencies:
+          - source: "backend"
+            target: "legacy"

+This example will mark all dependencies from the "backend" component to the "legacy" component as undesirable.
+You can also use additional options to be more specific in *which* dependencies are undesirable:

+    architecture:
+      enabled: true
+        undesirable_dependencies:
+          - source: "backend"
+            target: "legacy"
+            bidirectional: true
+            type: code_call

+Adding `bidirectional: true` means the dependencies are undesirable in both directions.
+This is basically a shorthand notation so that you don't have to configure both `A -> B` and `B -> A` separately.
+The `type` option can be used to only consider certain types of dependencies.
+In the example, code dependencies are undesirable but other types of dependency (e.g. interface dependencies) are still allowed.

 ## Configuring multi-repo systems

 Sigrid allows you to create ["multi-repo systems"](../sigridci-integration/development-workflows.md#combining-multiple-repositories-into-a-single-Sigrid-system) that are the combination of multiple repositories in your development environment.
 In this situation, each individual repository within the system is referred to as a "subsystem".
 Such a view is more high-level than looking at individual repositories, and is sometimes a better fit if you want to align on Sigrid findings with stakeholders from outside the development organization.